agamemnus/smoke-pure.js/README.md

 smoke-pure.js
 ===============

 Inspired by https://github.com/hxgf/smoke.js.
 I wanted to get rid of the DOM ID reliance that smoke.js had.
-This also fixes a bug where the actual base elements are never deleted, only hidden.
+This also fixes a bug where the actual base elements are never deleted after use, only hidden.

 I removed some features.
 Might add them in later in a different way.
 Features removed (possibly not an exhaustive list):
 * No "quiz" or "signal" items.
 Just alert, prompt, and confirm.